-Belarus is the “North Korea” of Europe says US diplomat
+Belarus is the “North Korea” of Europe, says US diplomat

 The comment is a scaling up from the moniker “last dictator in Europe” that was given to Belarusian President Alexander Lukashenko by former US secretary of state Condoleezza Rice, who served in the George W. Bush administration, and highlights the stalemate that has developed in the country where Lukashenko cannot quell the protests entirely but the opposition cannot oust him.

-Fisher was appointed last year as relations with Belarus improved, but since the disputed presidential elections on August 9 last year, she has been refused an entrance visa and has had to work from neighbouring countries and has been touring Europe to coordinate US policy with its EU allies.
+Fisher was appointed last year as relations with Belarus improved, but since the disputed presidential elections on August 9 last year, she has been refused an entrance visa and has had to work from neighbouring countries and has been touring Europe to co-ordinate US policy with its EU allies.

 Fisher said during the same hearing that Lukashenko has become ever more reliant on backing by Russia and claimed that Lukashenko can “no longer can influence Russian military actions in Belarus”.